ardiehl/emModbus2influx/readme.md

 # emModbus2influx
 ## read modbus RTU/TCP slaves and write to infuxdb (V1 or V2) and/or MQTT

+still work in progress, works but not yet long time tested

 ### Definitions
-**MeterType** - a definition of the registers,  register types and more of a specific modbus slave **Meter** - a definition of a physical modbus slave based on a MeterType
+- **MeterType** - a definition of the registers,  register types and more of a specific type of modbus slave
+- **Meter** - a definition of a physical modbus RTU or TCP slave based on a MeterType

 It is named meter because it was originally used to query energy meters but in fact it can query any modbus slave.
 I'm using it for energy meters, Fronius solar inverters as well as Victron Energy GX.
 ### Features